digitalearthafrica/wofs-validation/README.md

 ## 02_Validation_data
 Raw and pre-processed data collected from the validation analysts.

  - `CEO_raw_data` folder: Validation data exported from Collect Earth Online.
 Split by Implementing Partner organisation.
+Previously named `CEO`.
  - `Processed` folder: Results of `02_Validation_notebooks/01_Inspect_CEO` pre-processing notebook
  - `AEZ_shapefiles` folder: AEZ shapefiles used in the validation notebooks

 ## 02_Validation_notebooks
 Series of notebooks conducting the pre-processing, analysis, and plotting of WOfS data.

-Re-running some of these notebooks will require a file path update.
+Re-running some of these notebooks will require a file path update to account for folder name changes.
+Most notably `Results` --> `02_Validation_results` and `Data` --> `02_Validation_data`.

+- `Plots` folder: Seasonal accuracy plots per AEZ; AEZ overall/producer's/user's accuracy maps per AEZ for provisional (beta) Collection 2 WOfS and non-provisional (production) Collection 2 WOfS; accuracy difference plot between the two

 See folder README for notebook details.

 ## 03_Figures_for_paper
 Figures, and code/files to produce figures for academic or general use.
 Folder README contains a description of parent and output files.
-Inkscape can be used to edit the SVG files.
+Inkscape (open source software) can be used to edit the SVG files.

 ## Repository convention